Course Planning Consultation (Including Syllabus)

 The COTA program honors faculty members for their teaching accomplishments at the college level.
 Award consists of $1,000 and a commemorative plaque.
 Open to full-time faculty who meet specific requirements.

 The Distinguished Teaching Award (DTA) honors exemplary teaching at the highest institutional level.
 Award recipients receive a monetary prize, and their names are inscribed on the DTA memorial wall in the Integrative Learning Center.
 Faculty recipients are awarded $3,500, and graduate students are awarded $2,000.

 Manning Prize for Excellence in Teaching

-The Manning Prize for Excellence in Teaching honors outstanding faculty members who demonstrate excellence in teaching along with exemplary dedication to students and the campus community.
-This award was established in 2015 and is presented annually to one faculty member from each of the five campuses of the University of Massachusetts with a $10,000 award.
+The Manning Prize for Excellence in Teaching honors one outstanding faculty member from each of the five campuses of the University of Massachusetts.
+This competitive prize is presented to faculty members who demonstrate excellence in teaching along with exemplary dedication to students and the campus community.